 If you wish to upload QQQ files with message documentation, that’s possible as well.
 Perform the following steps:

-- Choose any language from the dropdown
+- Choose a “custom language” from the dropdown

-- Set “Custom Language Code” to “On” and enter
+- Set “Custom language code” to “On” and enter

 qqq

-- Set “Custom Language Name” to “On” and enter something like “Message documentation”
+- Set “Custom language name” to “On” and enter something like “Message documentation”

 - Save the changes and proceed to the “Upload” page